nuxeo/FunkLoad/doc/source/faq.rst

-How to set a timeout on request ?
+How can I set a timeout on request ?
 -----------------------------------

 FunkLoad uses (a patched) webunit, which uses httplib for the actual